Last updated July 14th, 2024.

 Japan allows foreigners to buy not only freehold property but also land.
 You’ll have the same rights as Japanese citizens when it comes to owning any real estate – whether it’s a house in Tokyo or an apartment in Osaka.

 This is a rare attribute in Asian markets.
-Most countries in the region only let foreigners buy condo units; some will let foreigners buy houses, but not the land they sit on.
-Which means you won’t own the real estate you purchased at all.
+Most countries in the region only let foreigners buy freehold condos outright; others will let foreigners buy houses, but not the land they sit on.
+Which essentially means you won’t own the real estate you purchased at all.

 China and Vietnam, for example, don’t allow anything more than a long-term lease on all kinds of properties.

-The government or land title security is the least of your concerns.
-If you need to be careful about anything, it’s the real estate agents in Japan (and we’ll tell you precisely why).
+Japan’s government or land title security is the least of your concerns.
+If you need to be careful about anything, it’s the real estate agents in Japan – and we’ll tell you precisely why further below!

-How Much Are Real Estate Taxes in Japan?
+How Much is Tax on Property in Japan?

-Property taxes in Japan are moderate when looked at within a global context.
-However, keep in mind that some countries in Asia do not have property taxes at all.
-Consider Thailand, Cambodia, or even Malaysia instead of Japan if that’s what you prefer.
+Real estate tax in Japan is moderate when looked at within a global context.
+However, keep in mind that some countries in Asia don’t have property taxes at all.

 Putting that topic aside, real estate owners in Japan must pay annual taxes based on the value of their assets.
 A flat rate of 1.7% annually, which comes from the 1.4% property tax, along with a 0.3% “city planning tax,” is expected.